Sherry Cream Sauce for Steak

 What to serve with a mushroom sherry cream sauce?

 Well, this is up to you.
-I think it did go well with a steak but it could also be a good accompaniment to chicken or pork, as an alternative to a Dijon mustard sauce for example.
+I think it did go well with a steak but it could also be an excellent accompaniment to chicken or pork, as an alternative to a Dijon mustard sauce for example.

 Many of these sauce accompaniments contain some form of alcohol and the type of alcohol determines the taste.
 If you have never tried a sherry sauce, then why not try it now?